ALINRAJR/Embedded_C-starting/README.md

 Embedded C programming requires a deep understanding of hardware architecture, low-level programming concepts, and the ability to balance trade-offs between performance, memory usage, and power consumption.
 It is a crucial skill in industries where reliability, efficiency, and real-time capabilities are paramount.

+here in this projects we are throughout using ARM cortex M3 lpc1768 header board

 ![image](https://github.com/ALINRAJR/Embedded_C-starting/assets/85385547/278db029-6f35-4ea4-897e-90365f221eee)